top of page

 WASHINGTON MONUMENT

-Immediately after George Washington's death, Americans began debating the best way to memorialize him.
-Prominent Federalists proposed erecting a towering monument to him at the center of the nation’s new capital city, then under construction on the banks of the Potomac River near Mount Vernon.
-The election of Jefferson as president a year later, coupled with his party’s takeover of Congress, stalled the proposal.
-It took two generations to revive.
+Following George Washington’s death, Americans immediately began debating how best to honor him.
+Prominent Federalists proposed building a soaring monument at the heart of the new national capital, then still rising along the Potomac River near Mount Vernon.
+But when Thomas Jefferson was elected president just a year later—along with the rise of his party in Congress—the plan stalled.
+It would take two generations for the vision to be revived.

 Retiring Becomes Him is an audiovisual tour for the Washington Monument in Washington D.C. written by Edward J. Larson